1290 Omodo Tasso (1245est - 1309)

 a mansion owned by the former teacher of King Louis XIV.

-located at 9 rue des Dechargeurs near the Louvre.
+VB is located at 9 rue des Dechargeurs near the Louvre.

 The Pajot & Rouillé family